golemhq/golem/docs/source/golem_public_api/webdriver-class.md

 #### **save_screenshot**(filename) <small>[Selenium]</small>

 Saves a screenshot of the current window to a PNG image file.
-ReturnsFalse if there is any IOError, else returns True.
+Returns False if there is any IOError, else returns True.
 Use full paths in your filename.

 Args:
 * filename: The full path you wish to save your screenshot to.
 This should end with a .png extension.